cwfaizan/cwf_job_portal_firebase/README.md

 - Show job
 - Delete job

-## Job Portal Flutter Packages details
+## Flutter Packages details of Job Portal App

 In this project, following packages are used to develop mobile app: